Getting started

 Favorites

 Star a piece to keep it close.
-The star lives in the More menu for the piece you are in, and on every row in the notebook panel and the file manager.
+The star sits at the top of the notebook panel for the piece you are in, on every row in that panel, and on every card in the file manager.
 Starred pieces collect under the Favorites tab, newest first.
 Favorites are yours alone and never show to readers.
 Anyone can use them, free or Pro.

 Focus mode